Professor Anthony Elliott

 Professor Elliott contributes to media worldwide: among others, he has recently been interviewed by the BBC World Service, The Sunday Times, ABC Radio National, The Australian, BBC Radio 4, GMTV Sunday ,as well as European and North American radio andtelevision networks.

 Dr Louis Everuss

 Louis Everuss is Centre Coordinator of the Hawke EU Centre for Mobilities, Migrations and Cultural Transformations.
-Previously he lectured in sociology at the School of Communication, International Studies and Languages at the University of South Australia.
+He is a lecturer in sociology at the School of Creative Industries at the University of South Australia.
 He has conducted research on migration, globalization and climate change and his work has recently been published in the Journal of Sociology and the Blackwell Encyclopedia of Sociology, as well as featured in Nature Climate Change.

 Professor Susan Luckman - Creative Work Mobilities Research Node